OrestasM/Fuel-consumption-tracking/README.md

-# WEB system
+# Gasolic
-- [ ] Replace "WEB system" with your system name

 ## Description
-- [ ] Provide WEB system description in few sentences - its purpose, users, etc.
+- [ ] The main purpose for this WEB system is individual vehicle fuel-consumption tracking.

 ## Entity definition
 - [ ] Define the entity ("object" that will be manipulated) of WEB system